 Eat at 626 Night Market Festival

 If you’re looking for a great place to eat in Los Angeles without breaking the bank, head to the 626 Night Market Festival.
 Here, you can find the craziest edible combinations of food that you can think of.
 The festival is held 10 times per year, mostly between May and September at San Gabriel Valley, northeast of L.A.
 If you’re in town this time of the year, I strongly suggest you check it out.

 Experience the serenity of Leo Carrillo State Park

 Comfortably sitting along the Malibu Coast, the Leo Carillo State Park is one of the most pristine places you can find in Los Angeles.
-The park is a part of the Santa Monica Mountains National Recreation Area and is filled with tide pools and hidden coves that perfectly complement the beautiful, pristine beaches in the area.
+The park is a part of the Santa Monica Mountains National Recreation Area and is filled with tide pools and hidden coves that perfectly complement the beautiful, hidden beaches in California.

 See the Bradbury Building

 When speaking of unique things to do in Los Angeles, we just have to mention the Bradbury Building.
 This five-story office building is famous for its extraordinary skylit atrium of stairs, walkways, and elevators.
 In case it looks familiar, it’s because the building has been featured on many movies and TV Shows and it’s actually one of the rare buildings in the USA to be designated as a National Historic Landmark.